srnagar/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/README.md

 ### Enable HTTP request/response logging

 Reviewing the HTTP request sent or response received over the wire to/from the Azure Monitor service can be useful in troubleshooting issues.
-To enable logging the HTTP request and response payload, the LogsQueryClient and the MetricsQueryClient can be configured as shown below:
+To enable logging the HTTP request and response payload, the LogsIngestionClient can be configured as shown below:

 ```java readme-sample-createLogsIngestionClient
 DefaultAzureCredential tokenCredential = new DefaultAzureCredentialBuilder().build();